wdi-sg/gitbook-2018/04-databases/sql-node.md

 ```

 ### Pairing Exercise:
-Create a command line app that runs the previous exercise, but inside of node.js.
-After each sql satement, output the result in a console.log, with a string that identifies that output.
+Create a command line app that runs the table manipulation SQL commands from the previous exercise, but inside of node.js.
+(That means we are still creating our databases and tables outside of node.js) After each sql satement, output the result in a console.log, with a string that identifies that line of output.

 Use tables.sql to record the tables you need.